cunnane/xloil/docs/source/xlOil_Python/Concepts.rst

 `Excel.Appliction <https://docs.microsoft.com/en-us/office/vba/api/excel.application(object)#events>`_
 are available in xlOil.

-See :ref:`xlOil_Python/ModuleReference:Events` for more details on python events and :ref:`Events:Introduction` for a description of the available Excel events.
+See :ref:`xlOil_Python/ModuleReference:Events` for more details on python events and :ref:`Events` for a description of the available Excel events.

+Excel events do not use return values.
+However, some events take reference parameters.
-Some events take reference parameters, which do not exist in python.
-For example, setting the `cancel` bool in `WorkbookBeforeSave` cancels the event.
-In xlOil you need to set this value using `cancel.value=True`.
+For example, `WorkbookBeforeSave` has a boolean `cancel` parameter.
+Setting this to True cancels the save.
+As references to primitive types aren't supported in python, in xlOil you need to set this value using `cancel.value=True`.

-Event handlers are (currently) global to the Excel instance, so you may need to filter by workbook name when handling events.
+Event handlers are (currently) global to the Excel instance, so you may need to filter by workbook name when handling events even if you have hooked the event in a local workbook module.

-xlOil has some extra events:

-    * `WorkbookAfterClose`: Excel's event *WorkbookBeforeClose*, is cancellable by the user so it is not possible to know if the workbook actually closed. `WorkbookAfterClose` fixes this but there may be a long delay before the event is fired.
-    * `CalcCancelled`: called when the user interrupts calculation, maybe useful for async functions

 Examples
 ~~~~~~~~